 The folks at telecommunications giant Qualcomm certainly think so.
-In January 2016, the company launched aptX HD, a Bluetooth codec capable of wirelessly transmitting 24-bit hi-res audio between aptX HD-supporting kit – and the closest-in-quality rival to Sony's high-quality LDAC codec.
+In January 2016, the tech company launched aptX HD, a Bluetooth codec capable of wirelessly transmitting 24-bit hi-res audio between aptX HD-supporting kit – and the closest-in-quality rival to Sony's high-quality LDAC codec.
 In a nutshell, Bluetooth devices such as portable speakers, smartphones and wireless headphones can now sound even better because of it.

-First, what is aptX Bluetooth?
+Firstly, what is aptX Bluetooth?

 These days, Qualcomm's aptX is synonymous with Bluetooth, which you will find on plenty of computers, smartphones, AV receivers, and lots of other consumer electronics products.

-You can read all about how Bluetooth codecs work in our dedicated Bluetooth codecs explainer, but essentially the higher a codec's bitrate, the more 'bandwidth' it has, meaning the more efficiently it can carry higher-quality audio without losing information.
-So as aptX can transmit more bandwidth than 'standard' Bluetooth codecs (SBC and AAC), it is designed to sound better than them.
+You can read all about how Bluetooth codecs work in our dedicated Bluetooth codecs explainer.
+For the simplified version, all you need to know is that the higher a codec's bitrate, the more 'bandwidth' it has, meaning the more efficiently it can carry higher-quality audio without losing information.
+So as aptX can transmit more bandwidth than 'standard' Bluetooth codecs (SBC and AAC), it is designed to sound better than its rivals.
+In terms of the nitty-gritty numbers, aptX offers a compression ratio of 4:1 and a data rate of 352kbps.

 What is aptX HD?